 For more information on our history and national organization please visit www.voa.org/our-history.

-Volunteers of America Oklahoma reaches out to over 2,000 Oklahomans every month by providing affordable senior housing, residential support for individuals with intellectual disabilities and assisting individuals at the risk of homelessness.
+Volunteers of America Oklahoma reaches out to over 2,300 Oklahomans every month by providing affordable senior housing, residential support for individuals with intellectual and physical disabilities and assisting individuals at risk of homelessness and veterans.

 Volunteers of America Oklahoma's purpose is to respond to Oklahomans in need and to create opportunities for people to experience the joy of serving others.